MK2112/minicorpus/Readme.md

 MiniCorpus reproduces and investigates enhancements for [MiniPile (Kaddour, Jean.
 2023)](https://arxiv.org/abs/2304.08442), a distilled subset of [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated), related to [(Gao, et al. 2020)](https://arxiv.org/abs/2101.00027).
 MiniPile enables efficient LLM training using two orders of magnitude less data while aiming to maintain competitive performance compared to models trained on the full deduplicated Pile.

 MiniCorpus covers the following steps:
-1. Reproducing MiniPile from the deduplicated Pile from scratch using HuggingFace and PyTorch.
+1. Reproducing MiniPile from the deduplicated Pile from scratch using the HuggingFace libraries and PyTorch.
 2. Further improving the MiniPile pipeline and creating a more effective version of MiniPile.
 3. Preparing the improved pipeline for general applicability with the theoretical example of [RefinedWeb (Penedo, et al. 2023)](https://arxiv.org/abs/2306.01116).